\Lambda-buildings and base change functors: Proof of the third Main Result

 \begin{lemma} Let $A'$, $B'$ and $C'$ be three apartments of $(X',\cA')$ intersecting pairwise in half-apartments.
 Then the intersection of all three is non empty. \end{lemma} \proof Let $A$, $B$ and $C$ be the three apartments of $(X,\cA)$ which define respectively $A'$, $B'$ and $C'$.
 By the construction it follows that $A$, $B$ and $C$ also intersect pairwise in half-apartments, so they will have some point $x$ in common because of Condition (A6) for $(X,\cA)$.
 The point $\phi(x)$ lies in both $A'$, $B'$ and $C'$, so the intersection of these three apartments is not empty.

-Before we prove Condition (A3), we need to investigate Weyl chambers and their germs in $(X',\cA')$ and show that the residues are spherical buildings.
-It is easily seen we can define Weyl chambers in the apartments of $(X',\cA')$.
+In order to prove the remaining conditions, we look at Weyl chambers in $(X',\cA')$ and investigate both their structure at infinity and the local structures.

+It is easily seen that we can define Weyl chambers in the apartments of $(X',\cA')$.
 Let $S$ be some Weyl chamber in some apartment $A'$ of $(X',\cA')$.
 Let $A$ be the corresponding apartment in $(X,\cA)$.
 One can consider parallel classes of Weyl chambers in this apartment $A$.
 Using the correspondence again, there corresponds a parallel class of Weyl chambers in $A'$ to each class in $A$.
-This way we can correspond to the Weyl chamber $S$ in $A'$ a chamber $c$ in $\partial A \subset \partial_{\cA} X$, we say that: ``$S$ has the chamber $c$ at infinity''.
-From the already proven Condition (A2) it then follows that this correspondence to chambers in $\partial_{\cA} X$ is independent of the choice of apartment containing $S$.
+This way we can associate to the Weyl chamber $S$ in $A'$ a chamber $c$ in $\partial A \subset \partial_{\cA} X$, we say that: ``$S$ has the chamber $c$ at infinity''.
+From the already proven Condition (A2) it then follows that the associated chamber $c$ in $\partial_{\cA} X$ is independent of the choice of apartment containing $S$.

-\begin{lemma} If two Weyl chambers $S_1$ and $S_2$ of $(X',\cA')$ have the same chamber at infinity, then they have a sub-Weyl chamber in common. \end{lemma} \proof So suppose one has two Weyl chambers $S_1$ and $S_2$ (respectively in apartments $A_1'$ and $A_2'$), both having the chamber $c \in \partial_{\cA} X$ at infinity.
+\begin{lemma} If two Weyl chambers $S_1$ and $S_2$ of $(X',\cA')$ have the same chamber at infinity, then they have a sub-Weyl chamber in common. \end{lemma} \proof Suppose one has two Weyl chambers $S_1$ and $S_2$ (respectively in apartments $A_1'$ and $A_2'$), both having the chamber $c \in \partial_{\cA} X$ at infinity.
 Let $A_1$ and $A_2$ be the apartments of $(X,\cA)$ corresponding to respectively the apartments $A_1'$ and $A_2'$ of $(X',\cA')$.
 The apartments at infinity $\partial A_1$ and $\partial A_2$ have the chamber $c$ in common, so $A_1$ and $A_2$ both contain a Weyl chamber $T$ (with some base point $x \in A_1\cap A_2$) having $c$ at infinity.
 We go back to $(X',\cA')$ and obtain a Weyl chamber $T'$ based at $\phi(x)$ in both $A_1'$ and $A_2'$ having $c$ at infinity.
-This Weyl chamber $T'$ has with both Weyl chambers $S_1$ and $S_2$ sub Weyl chambers in common, which on its turn implies that $S_1$ and $S_2$ have a sub Weyl chamber in common.
+This Weyl chamber $T'$ has with both Weyl chambers $S_1$ and $S_2$ sub-Weyl chambers in common, which on its turn implies that $S_1$ and $S_2$ have a sub-Weyl chamber in common.